The First Sea Glass Festival

 Vendors and collectors came from as far south as North Carolina and as far west as Ohio.
 Most of us met for the first time that Saturday morning as we poured into a charming historic schoolhouse with two modest rooms.
 The larger of the two housed about a dozen vendors and special collectors that Joanne carefully selected.
 The smaller room was a dining and kitchen area that served as the lecture hall and the craft hall, where local children sat with parents to create their own sea glass art.
 Joanne had a very strong team assisting her, yet it was clear she spent countless hours preparing and planning, even reluctantly turning away eager vendors due to limited space.

 While the committee hoped to host 100 to 200 visitors, Joanne was elated and exasperated when over 500 showed up.
 She had to abandon her booth for most of the day to assist with crowd control and manage everyone’s needs.
 In the end, all left with a smile, new inspirations, and many memories.
 In her summary email to participating vendors, Joanne’s formal count was 550 paid attendees—a rousing success!
-Of the few collectors’ exhibits that were set up, one hosted local twin boys about 8-years-old with a stunning and diverse collection of well-worn shards in rare colors.
+Of the few collectors’ exhibits that were set up, one hosted local twin boys about 8-years-old with a stunning and diverse collection of well-worn pieces in rare colors.
 Their sea gems were neatly displayed on scalloped foam, similar in form to a large egg carton.
-Every shard was neatly protected, yet gloriously presented.
+Every piece was neatly protected, yet gloriously presented.
 The next time I saw the boys, they were attending a national festival and preparing for college.

 One of the most gallant efforts to reach the Rockport gathering was by a team of four dedicated individuals from Nags Head, North Carolina.
 They boarded a train in Norfolk, Virginia with a massive 1950s-era steamship trunk that shocked the contemporary Amtrak staff.
 Inside the trunk was a copious portion of the most extraordinary sea glass and artifacts collection ever gathered from the Atlantic shores.
 From the 1920s until the 1980s, Nellie Myrtle Pridgeon traversed the beaches and dunes of the Outer Banks daily to assemble what I later referred to as the “immaculate collection.”
 Since she never married, one might consider beachcombing her true love.
 The collection displayed not only massive jars of rare sea glass but miscellaneous objects that echoed the history of our country, plus artifacts from Europe and beyond.
-Included was one of the rarest shards I have ever seen, the neck of a German Bellarmine jug showing an unmistakable face and flowing beard that once graced the pages of National Geographic.
-It was in that magazine Nellie discovered the unique match, confirming the shard’s origin as from a ceramic vessel from the late 1500s to early 1600s that was either lost at sea or its contents consumed nearby.
+Included was one of the rarest pieces I have ever seen, the neck of a German Bellarmine jug showing an unmistakable face and flowing beard that once graced the pages of National Geographic.
+It was in that magazine Nellie discovered the unique match, confirming the piece’s origin as from a ceramic vessel from the late 1500s to early 1600s that was either lost at sea or its contents consumed nearby.

 Chaz Winkler and Dorothy Hope did the heavy lifting during their journey for Nellie’s aging daughter Carmen Gray and husband Billy Gray.
 The latter were seasoned veterans of many years on the Outer Banks and were never able to attend another sea glass festival before passing away a few years later.
 Chaz said the two veterans always spoke very fondly about their great adventure to Rockport.